Social Media Policy for departmental staff

-This policy applies to all Department of Human Services’ staff and contractors and outlines their responsibilities when using social media.
+This policy outlines the responsibilities of Department of Human Services’ staff and contractors when they use social media.

 About this policy

 As employees of the Australian Public Service (APS), staff have agreed to comply with: